 HATS Summer Courses

 Every summer the Stetson HATS Program offers weeklong academic enrichment courses for high achieving and gifted students in kindergarten through 12th grade.
-Check out all the fun and engaging courses we have to offer.

 - All classes will meet Monday through Friday from 9:00 a.m. - 3:30 p.m.

 - Classes are located in Sage Hall at the University's DeLand campus.